 This approach echoes Tesco’s new CMO Michelle McEttrick’s insight that: "You can’t advertise your way out of problems you’ve behaved your way into".
 Subsequently Tesco, like Morrisons, is adopting a "back to basics" approach to getting the in-store experience right.

 The lesson is clear: structural change within the retail market, the rise of targeted digital marketing, and the decline of newspaper readership and TV cut-through is meaning that retailers are being forced to focus on improving the in-store experience (and optimizing their ecommerce offering) to remain competitive.
-To find out how censhare is helping big brands to deliver an exceptional customer experience across multiple channels and touch points, explore our range of optimization solutions, including Multichannel Campaign Management.
+To find out how censhare is helping big brands to deliver an exceptional customer experience across multiple channels and touch points, explore our solutions.